Initiatives and Projects

 Interprofessional In-situ Team Training in the Operating Room

 Surgery, Anesthesia, and the Stanford Operating Room has banded together to conduct monthly interprofessional in-situ simulations that results in debriefs that espouses and promotes speaking up in crisis situations of all in the OR setting.
 This program, funded by the Risk Authority, has expanded into a platform that aims at culture change in the operating room.
 The emphasis is on communication and teamwork.
 Process improvement at a grass roots level has been the amazing result of these simulations.
 This platform is being sought by other areas of the hospital for patient safety and culture change.
+This program is being integrated into the standard work of the interventional platform at Stanford Healthcare.

 Blended Learning in Surgery Core Clerkship